TL;DR

 Neighborhood Context: Vietnamese Restaurants in the Twin Cities

 Vietnamese restaurants in the Twin Cities follow a clear geography.
-Frogtown on University Avenue in St Paul is the historical center of Vietnamese food in Minnesota — a dense corridor with restaurants, bakeries, and grocery stores serving the Vietnamese-American community that settled here. iPho Saigon sits in this corridor.
+Frogtown on University Avenue in St Paul is the historical center of Vietnamese food in Minnesota -- a dense corridor with restaurants, bakeries, and grocery stores serving the Vietnamese-American community that settled here. iPho Saigon sits in this corridor.
 Eat Street (Nicollet Ave in Minneapolis) has Quang and several other Vietnamese spots.
 Northeast Minneapolis has Hai Hai.
-Cathedral Hill in St Paul has Ngon.
+Cathedral Hill in St Paul lost Ngon Vietnamese Bistro when it closed in 2026.

 For home cooking exploration, United Noodles on East Lake Street stocks fresh herbs (Thai basil, perilla, saw-tooth herb), rice papers, rice noodles, and tofu varieties that open up DIY Vietnamese cooking possibilities.